tyabus/hlsdk-xash3d/README.md

 personality=linux32
 ```

 Insert your actual user name in place of `yourusername`.
-Then prepend any make call with `schroot -c jessie --`:
+Then prepend any make or cmake call with `schroot -c jessie --`:

     mkdir build-in-chroot && cd build-in-chroot
+    schroot --chroot jessie -- cmake ../ -DGOLDSOURCE_SUPPORT=ON
-    schroot --chroot jessie -- make -f ~/path/to/microndk.mk
+    schroot --chroot jessie -- make

 #### Method 4:  Install the needed g++ version yourself